Comparing Pluralsight Flow (aka GitPrime) to Their Top 3 Competitors

 After Lines of Code, the next most promising data sources to be mined for engineering insights are "Issues" and "Pull Requests."
 We group these terms together as a data source because, collectively, they describe the process by which Product Managers get their ideas implemented.
 When these data sources are at their best, they're measuring collaboration.

 All of the four providers offer the basic ability to track how many issues are being resolved by developer.
 All encourage teams to submit small pull requests.
-All but Pinpoint measure how eagerly developers review pull requests that are assigned to them.
+All measure how eagerly developers review pull requests that are assigned to them.
 Here are all the metrics this data source informs:

 Metrics that derive from issue tracking (Jira) and pull requests.
 Interactive version available here.